 School of Creative Arts statement concerning our approach to the use of Turnitin™

 The following statement applies to students on all undergraduate and postgraduate programmes in the School of Creative Arts, including those engaged in distance learning or based at collaborative and franchise institutions.

-- It is recognised that most assessed work produced within the School has a practical outcome (visual, material, sonic and/or interactive artefacts) and therefore cannot be submitted to Turnitin™.
-However, within text-based elements of formative and summative assessment – especially as part of the Critical and Cultural Studies (C&CS) provision of the School – there are opportunities for Turnitin™ to be used to support students in the development of academic writing skills and to promote both the use of academic protocols of referencing and the effective self-management of processes of academic enquiry.
+- It is recognised that some assessed work produced within the School has a practical outcome (visual, material, sonic and/or interactive artefacts) and therefore cannot be submitted to Turnitin™.
+However, within text-based elements of formative and summative assessment – wherever the format of your submission is compatible with Turnitin (e.g. Word, PowerPoint, PDF) – there are opportunities for Turnitin™ to be used to support students in the development of academic writing skills and to promote both the use of academic protocols of referencing and the effective self-management of processes of academic enquiry.
 Within this, it is felt that appropriate use of Turnitin™ might help students to recognise, and feel pride in, their authorship and ownership of work.

-- The use of Turnitin™ to support academic practice in this way is not a universal requirement within the School and is subject to the local discretion and judgement of Module Leaders and Programme Tutors.
-However, where it is used, this will be in accordance with the principles set out in this document.
+- The use of Turnitin™ to support academic practice in this way is not a universal requirement within the School but should be used wherever your work has a written component and is submitted in a form compatible with Turnitin.
+Where it is used, this will be in accordance with the principles set out in this document.

 - Where Turnitin™ is used as part of a module, the formative submission of work will be limited to two attempts per assignment, in line with the published policy of the University.

 - Although the emphasis within the School is upon Turnitin™ as a tool for academic development rather than as a mechanism for ‘policing’ student work, on occasion it will be used as part of the process of investigation into suspected cases of academic misconduct.